XtrecScript/anime-trivia/README.md

 # anime-trivia
-Its a university project (:
+Its a school project d.